suheon927/suheon927/README.md

 You might be wondering why my name is "YI" instead of "LEE."
 Honestly...
 I have no idea either, so please don't ask! 😂

 ## 🧑‍💻 Currently Learning
-- 🌱 Git & GitHub
+- 🌱 Git & GitHub for version control
-- Android Development (using Java)
+- 🤖 Android Development (Java)
-- Data Structures with C language
+- 🔧 Data Structures (C language)

 ## 💡 Future Career Goals
-I'm currently a student, but my passion lies in Artificial Intelligence and Big Data.
-I aim to become a professional in these fields and make meaningful contributions to the world of tech. 🚀
+I'm a passionate student diving deep into **Artificial Intelligence** and **Big Data**.
+My dream is to become a professional in these fields and use my knowledge to drive innovation in tech! 🚀

-## 🎯 Ongoing Projects
-None for now, but stay tuned!
-I'll be adding some exciting projects here soon.
+## 🔭 Key Experience
+- **StackUp 2nd Generation Member**
+  Gaining hands-on experience and expanding my skills through this innovative community.
+- **ICT COG Academy**
+  Currently participating in a project-based AI program, where I'm working on real-world AI problems, including traffic analysis, drone imagery, and autonomous driving technologies.

 ## 🛠️ Tech Stack